How much flow will I get through the regulator or valve?

-When the pressure downstream of a vented regulator exceeds the set pressure by some amount (this varies based on the regulator) that excess pressure is vented out the regulator to atmosphere.
+When the pressure downstream of a vented regulator exceeds the set pressure by some amount (this varies based on the regulator) that excess pressure is vented out of the regulator to the atmosphere.
 A non-vented regulator will not vent excess pressure downstream of the regulator.
 The choice of vented or non-vented is application specific.
 Please contact the factory if you have any questions about your application.
 We recommend having a relief valve downstream of all regulators, vented or non-vented.

 Why do I need a relief valve downstream of my regulator?

 Any regulator can fail, particularly if it is not properly maintained or the gas flowing through the regulator is dirty or contaminated.
-If the regulator fails in an open mode - a mode that allows gas to continue to flow through it - then the components downstream of the regulator may be subjected to pressures higher than their design pressure.
-A relief valve is a simple safety devise which acts as a backup to prevent catastrophic failure of those downstream components.
+If the regulator fails in an open mode – a mode that allows gas to continue to flow through it – then the components downstream of the regulator may be subjected to pressures higher than their design pressure.
+A relief valve is a simple safety device that acts as a backup to prevent catastrophic failure of those downstream components.
 It should be set a few percent over the downstream pressure for the system.